animate1978/MB-Lab/docs/creation_tools.rst

 It's possible to define the shape of characters using a set of body measures.
 This new feature is available only for human characters (i.e. it's not available for anime).

+By default, the measures are not enabled and the column shows only the anatomic details.
+The upper element is the selector for the morphing category.

+A morphing category is a body element (for example the head) or a set of morphings (for example the expression units).

+Enabling the measures editor, the GUI is divided in two main sections: the column of anatomical parameters and the column of dimensions.
+The second column is dedicated to measures: see this page for more information.

+Depending on the category selected, the panel will show some sliders to increase or decrease a specific feature.
+In most of cases the parameters are very intuitive, for example increasing or decreasing the length of upper arm, but in some cases you need to try to see what happens, for example increasing or decreasing the dolichocefal value of the head.

 .. image:: images/bodymeasures_01.png

 The measures editor is enabled selecting the "Body measures" option.